Skip to content

 CohnReznick stresses that gross margin should be consistent month over month.
 A sudden margin drop on one contract means costs spiked, revenue recognition changed, or costs are misallocated.
 The consistency of the number matters more than the number itself.

 Build this scorecard in a spreadsheet.
 One page.
 Seven KPIs.
 Red, yellow, green.
-A 15-person firm does not need a $50,000 analytics platform.
+A 15-person firm does not need an enterprise analytics platform.
 It needs discipline, the right reports, and someone who reads them every month.

 5 Warning Signs Hidden in Your Monthly Reports